maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 1. Strap Settings

     - Strap 5 of the SW_STRAP1_8 DIP switch
-      * Turn on strap 5 to connect BMC debug port to SI2 interface.
+      * Turn on strap 5 to connect the BMC debug port to the SI2 interface.

     - Strap 7 of the SW1 DIP switch
       * Turn on strap 7 to isolate USB FTDI so that J_SI2_BU0 UART headers can be used.